The impact of Color on our daily lives

 Blue allows shape and surface structure to fully come into their own and make them active; with a rough surface in that color, the characteristics are strongest, and likewise with matte blue.
 Light blue is expressive of shape, behaves passively and allows shape and structure to work for themselves.

-Violet influences the shape in different ways, depending on the application.
-Since violet is a subtle color, it can take on many shapes, depending on how the light falls.
+Purple influences the shape in different ways, depending on the application.
+Since purple is a subtle color, it can take on many shapes, depending on how the light falls.

 White has a liberating effect on the shape and allows it to speak for itself.
 Silver, in a glossy finish, has about the same effect as white, albeit somewhat less; in matte finish, on the other hand, it makes the shape hard and cool.